SeaHugger: History

-In 2019, Sea Hugger received Green Business Award.
+In January 2020, Sea Hugger received the Green Business Award from the Half Moon Bay Coastside Chamber of Commerce and Visitors' Bureau.

 In 2021, Shell Cleave received Jefferson Award for Public Service for her public service as part of Sea Hugger.

-Sea Hugger is also working in South Africa and the United States.
+The annual Sand and Sea Fest, which benefits Sea Hugger, began in 2022.
+Its second edition, held at Montara State Beach in June 2023, included a volleyball tournament, surf contest, and beach cleanup.